reifukuzawa/reifukuzawa.github.io/essays/difficulty.md

 If there’s one thing I’ve learned from my journey so far, it’s that **computer science is not about being the smartest person in the room—it’s about persistence**.
 I’ve failed, struggled, and almost given up, but I kept going.

 Some things will always be difficult, but that doesn’t mean they’re impossible. **I’ve learned to push through, find new ways to learn, and keep moving forward—even when it feels like I’m falling behind.**

+*Note: I used ChatGPT to assist with formatting this essay, but the experiences and reflections shared are entirely my own.*